PharosVPN — Platform Design

 - DCO (Developer Certificate of Origin,

 Signed-off-by) for contributions.
-No CLA — there is no plan to relicense or dual-license. - Every source file carries a short AGPL header.
-Each repo ships
+No CLA — a permissive licence needs neither relicensing nor dual-licensing. - Every source file carries a short

 14. Repo map